-A popular buzzword heard around water coolers in offices spanning the globe is multitasking.
-The presumed ability to do more than one thing at the same time is seen as the hallmark of a great employee.
+A favourite buzzword heard around water coolers in offices spanning the globe is multitasking.
+Employers see the presumed ability to do more than one thing at the same time as the hallmark of a great employee.

 People imagine themselves as multi-armed Hindu goddesses or gods of efficiency, aiming to manage their time better by doing many things at the same time.